 All of this information is available within your sales tools and is key to your strategy for re-opening routes and network.
 Accelya’s channel management capabilities can help drive your recovery plans.
 Over 120 airlines use these capabilities successfully and widely, for sales intelligence and to drive information-based sales and marketing actions.

 The next step is to identify the travel partners that will be the key participants in your journey to recovery.

 Who are the most active travel agencies during this time of crisis?
 On which routes have they already commenced with sales?
 Am I engaging enough with the key travel partners in my markets and how effective are they for my airline?

 All this is valuable information for you to design an optimum sales engagement plan for your indirect channel.
-With a proven tool such as eSmash, you can discover at your fingertip the travel partners that can help you with your recovery plans by stimulating your sales.
+With Accelya’s channel management capabilities, you can discover at your fingertip the travel partners that can help you with your recovery plans by stimulating your sales.
 This further provides guidance for optimizing your travel agency incentive plans.